 The season began with mixed results, as the Dragons opened with a 2-2 record before finding their rhythm with an eight-game winning streak.
 However, adversity struck when Cortez Groves suffered a season-ending injury, leading to his release.
 Midway through the season, Donta Smith was signed as his replacement after being waived by his Chinese club, Shanxi Zhongyu.
 Though Smith started quietly, he soon found his role, helping the Dragons finish the regular season atop the ladder with a 22-8 record.

 Mark Worthington led the team in scoring and rebounding (16.9 points, 7.1 rebounds, 2.6 assists, and 1.3 steals), while Smith became the team’s second-leading scorer and top playmaker (15 points, 5.2 rebounds, 3.6 assists, and 1.1 steals).
 Horvath provided frontcourt depth, averaging 7.8 points, 4.6 rebounds, and 0.5 assists.
-Adam Gibson was named the NBL’s Best Defensive Player, while Joe Ingles won Rookie of the Year honors.
+Adam Gibson was named the NBL’s Best Defensive Player, while Joe Ingles won Rookie of the Year honours.

 The Dragons earned a first-round bye in the playoffs and faced Townsville in the semifinals, winning the series 2-1.
 They secured victories at home in Game 1 (94-81) and the decisive Game 3 (101-78), advancing to their first NBL Grand Final.
 On the other side of the bracket, the Melbourne Tigers defeated the New Zealand Breakers in two straight games, setting up an all-Melbourne Grand Final matchup.